 Does Apple Pencil work with iPhone?

-The Apple Pencil and Apple Pencil 2 are only compatible with iPads and will not work with the iPhone.
+The Apple Pencil, Apple Pencil 2, and USB-C Apple Pencil are only compatible with iPads and will not work with the iPhone.
 The Apple Pencil requires a display built for it, which iPhones do not have.

 Will Apple make an Apple Pencil for iPhone?